zero2one/message_ui/comment/README.txt

 /admin/structure/messages

 The following message types are defined:
-- message_ui_comment_insert : when a comment is created.
+- comment_insert : when a comment is created.
-- message_ui_comment_update : when a comment is updated.
+- comment_update : when a comment is updated.
-- message_ui_comment_delete : when a comment is deleted.
+- comment_delete : when a comment is deleted.

 NOTE: an update will only be logged if:
 - The update is done by somebody else then the person who did the last update.